woedy/god_bless_url_super/README.md

 ## Coolify deployment

 1. Push this repository to a Git provider accessible by Coolify.
 2. In Coolify, create a new **Docker Compose** application and select the repo.
-The platform will automatically pick up the root `docker-compose.yml`, which builds from the repository root while explicitly referencing the Django and React Dockerfiles inside `urlshort/backend` and `urlshort/frontend`.
+The platform will automatically pick up the root `docker-compose.yml`, which builds each service from the `backend/` and `frontend/` directories now located at the repository root.
 3. Provide the environment variables through Coolify’s interface (or by supplying a custom `.env` file if you mount one).
-The root compose no longer requires a `urlshort/.env` file, so Coolify-managed environment variables are sufficient.
+The compose file reads environment variables directly from the service configuration, so Coolify-managed environment variables are sufficient.
 4. Deploy the stack – Coolify will build four services: backend, frontend, Postgres, and Redis.
 5. Map domains:
    - `api.example.com` → backend container port 8000